Pre-K through 1st Grade

 In the winter months, students explore one of two topics: entertainment and media stereotypes, or environmentalism.
 The third part of the year is devoted to Holocaust studies and contemporary genocide.
 This unit includes a museum field trip, guest speakers, and media presentations.
 In each unit, the emphasis is on the students' responses and responsibilities to these real world issues as Jewish adults.

 Students use curriculum developed by Jewish Lens to use photography to capture their unique perspective on a particular student-determined theme, often integrating traditional texts and personalized midrash (commentary).
 The culmination of the program is an congregation-wide photography exhibition.
-JRC member, photojournalist and artistic mentor Richard Cahan work with students intensively to develop their skills in taking and interpreting photographs.
+JRC member, photojournalist and artistic mentor Richard Cahan works with students intensively to develop their skills in taking and interpreting photographs.

 Each month, JRC's high school students gather for an informal evening of pizza and conversation on a variety of topics from a Jewish perspective.
 Most months include guest presenters including social activists, artists, community organizers and other dynamic individuals.
 This unique program offers our 9th-12th graders a wonderful opportunity to meet regularly in a low-key setting.